Key Takeaway

 Key Takeaways

-- $4.4 billion annually flows to Kenya in remittances
+- $4.4 billion flows into Kenya every year through remittances.

-- 52% comes from the US, making it the dominant corridor
+- 52% comes from the United States, making it the main remittance corridor.

-- Transfer costs have halved in the past decade
+- Transfer costs have halved over the past decade.

-- Remittances are Kenya's #1 foreign exchange source
+- Remittances are Kenya's leading source of foreign currency.

 What This Means for You

-If you're sending money to Kenya, you're part of a massive flow that:
+If you send money to Kenya, you are part of a large flow that:

-- Has better options than ever (lower costs, faster transfers)
+- Offers better options than ever before (lower costs, faster transfers)

-Find the best way to send your contribution via our comparison tool.
+Find the best way to send your contribution through our comparison tool here.